connor-arnold-cyber/cybersecurity-portfolio/playbook/connection-security/concepts/pki-public-key-infrastructure.md

 ## Overview

-Public Key Infrastructure (PKI) is a framework of technologies, policies, and procedures used to create, manage, distribute, validate, and revoke digital certificates and public keys.
+Public Key Infrastructure (PKI) is the framework of technologies, policies, hardware, software, and trusted organizations that manages digital certificates and public key encryption.

-PKI establishes trust between users, devices, and organizations communicating over a network.
+PKI establishes trust between systems by issuing, validating, renewing, and revoking digital certificates used for secure communications.

 ## Key Concepts

+### Public and Private Keys

+PKI uses asymmetric encryption, where each entity has two mathematically related keys:

+- **Public key** – Shared with others and used to encrypt data or verify digital signatures.
+- **Private key** – Kept secret and used to decrypt data or create digital signatures.

+Only the matching private key can decrypt data encrypted with the corresponding public key.

+### Certificate Authority (CA)

+A Certificate Authority (CA) is a trusted organization responsible for issuing and digitally signing certificates.

+Clients trust certificates because they trust the CA that issued them.

+Examples include commercial CAs as well as internal enterprise CAs.

+### Registration Authority (RA)

+A Registration Authority (RA) verifies the identity of entities requesting certificates.

+Once identity is confirmed, the RA authorizes the CA to issue the certificate.

+Not every PKI deployment includes a separate RA.

+### Digital Certificates

+PKI manages the complete lifecycle of digital certificates, including:

+- Issuance
+- Renewal
-- Public Key
+- Validation
-- Private Key
+- Revocation
-- Digital Certificates
+- Expiration

+Certificates bind an identity to a public key.

+### Certificate Revocation

+If a certificate is compromised or should no longer be trusted, it can be revoked before its expiration date.

+Clients may check certificate status using mechanisms such as:

-- Certificate Authority (CA)
+- Certificate Revocation Lists (CRLs)
-- Certificate Revocation
+- Online Certificate Status Protocol (OCSP)

 ## Why It Matters

-Without PKI, there would be no reliable way to verify that a public key actually belongs to the person or organization claiming to own it.
-PKI provides the trust needed for secure communication over the Internet.
+PKI provides the trust required for secure communications across the Internet and private networks.
+It enables systems to authenticate one another, exchange encrypted information, and verify digital signatures without sharing private keys.

+Without PKI, technologies such as HTTPS, VPNs, secure email, and code signing would not function securely.

 ## Common Uses

-- HTTPS
+- HTTPS websites
-- TLS
+- TLS authentication
-- VPNs
+- VPN authentication
-- Secure Email
+- Secure email
+- Digital signatures
-- Code Signing
+- Code signing
-- Smart Cards
+- Device authentication
+- Enterprise certificate management

 ## Best Practices

-- Protect private keys.
+- Protect private keys with strong access controls.
 - Use trusted Certificate Authorities.
+- Monitor certificate expiration dates.
 - Revoke compromised certificates immediately.
-- Monitor certificate expiration dates.
+- Regularly audit PKI infrastructure and certificate inventories.
-- Follow established security policies for certificate management.

-## Related Labs & Projects

-- Coming soon.